Quandary in the classroom

 - Character Creator Tracker – A printable worksheet that students can use alongside the Character Creator tool, available exclusively on the tablet app version of Quandary.

-- Standards Mapping – Shows how Quandary’s learning outcomes match the Common Core State Standards and the Partnership for 21st Century Skills elements.
+- Standards Mapping – Shows how Quandary aligns with the English Language Arts (ELA) Common Core State Standards and the Partnership for 21st Century Skills elements.